himalayasharma/missing-semester-solutions/index.markdown

 {: .fs-5 }
 [View project on Github](https://github.com/himalayasharma){: .btn .btn-purple }

 All the shell commands and scripts mentioned here are my version of solutions to the exercises of MIT's Missing Semester 2020 course.
+I've added some explanations with the code along with some reference links for additional information.
 Please feel free to give suggestions in case you find something wrong in the commands/scripts or if something could be implemented more efficiently.

 Also if you like the content please give a star to the repo on [Github here](https://github.com/himalayasharma).